vistadataproject/documents/va-monograph-2019/convert-word-to-adoc.md

     ``code VA_Monograph_2019.adoc``

 4. __Enable section numbering and TOC generation__
-For section numbering and table of contents to be auto-generated, sections must be marked at the appropriate level (=Title ==Section ===SubSection ====SubSubSection...) then at the top of the document place:
+For section numbering and table of contents to be auto-generated, sections must be marked at the appropriate level (=Title ==Section ===SubSection ====SubSubSection...) then at the top of the document place asciidoc markup   :toc:  and  :sectnums:

-:toc:

-:sectnums:

 5. __Resulting document displayed in Github__